rdolbeau/VexRiscvBPluginGenerator/README.md

 Also, the implementations of the instructions in SpinalHDL are written for tuncitonality, and not tuned or optimized in any way for performance/area/... (file usage.txt has some numbers).

 A separate data file include prototype support for RV32Zkn[ed] (AES encryption/decryption instructions) and RV32Zknh (SHA hash instructions) from the [K ("crypto")](https://github.com/riscv/riscv-crypto) extension draft 0.8.1.
 This requires another patch to VexRiscv, as Zkn[ed] use field rs1 instead of rd for the output register.
+There is now support for SM3 and SM4 acceleration (collectively Zks), which requires an expanded version of the rs1-for-rd patch.

 There's also some experimental support for some [P ("packed SIMD")](https://github.com/riscv/riscv-p-spec) instructions.
 It requires even more patches to VexRiscv, first to use a third input sourced from the destination register (so not R4 format like B's ternaries), and second to enable Zp64 instructions that write to two registers (x(2n) and x(2n+1)).